MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/approval-delegation-out-of-office.md

 1. Select the assigned Approvals Kit environment for this workshop content.

-1. From the left navigation select **Approvals**.
+1. From the left navigation, select **Approvals**.

-1. Wait for a few minutes and refresh and verify that you have not been sent an approval.
+1. Wait for a few minutes and refresh and verify that an approval haven't been generated.

 ## Summary

 This workshop module covered the basic out of office scenario for the Approvals kit.
-It provided step-by-step instructions for defining and testing delegated approvers when your are out of office.
+It provided step-by-step instructions for defining and testing delegated approvers when you're out of office.

-The workshop demonstrated how to configure the basic settings of the Business Approval Management application to set delegate approvers, as well as how to handle out of office approvers using the Approvals kit.
+The workshop demonstrated how to configure the basic settings of the Business Approval Management application to set delegate approvers.
+It also included how to handle out of office approvers using the Approvals kit.
 You could extend workshop to testing your work define work profile or public holidays as examples of when delegation can be used.